 Where to Stay in Bicol Philippines

-There are several good places to stay in Bicol, here are my recommendations for the different Bicol provinces.
+There are several good places to stay in Bicol, here are my recommendations for the different Bicol places to visit.

 Festivals in Bicol Philippines